High hopes for this turning out a smart and civil discussion like the horror films why not thread, deep fears that it will descend into madness fyi

 I worked at a gaming geek/comic book store for a couple years and this kind of stuff is everywhere. the idea that females without massive bobs existed at some point is lost on these people

-― Estimate the percent chance that a whale has ever been to the moon? (frogbs), Wednesday, 4 April 2012 21:11 (eight years ago) link
+― Estimate the percent chance that a whale has ever been to the moon? (frogbs), Wednesday, 4 April 2012 21:11 (nine years ago) link

 haha awesome typo